I may receive commissions from purchases made through links in this article. Full Disclosure

-I don’t know about you but I tend to jump off the crunchy wagon during the holidays.
-There’s still a small voice in the very back of my head that tells me I really shouldn’t be eating all this sugar but I have yet to listen to it…
+I don’t know about you but I tend to jump off the healthy wagon during the holidays.
+There’s still a small voice in the very back of my head that tells me I really shouldn’t be eating all this sugar that I’ll need ways to detox after the holiday season but I have yet to listen to it…

 However, once January swings around I know that I have to get myself back in gear and perhaps do a little detoxing as well.
 Unfortunately, going from such an unhealthy high back to your normal healthy life can be hard.
 You have to detox.

 Here are some ways to detox after the holidays just in case if you went a little crazy during the holidays like I did.

 Drink your Water – Most people just know about the 8 glasses of water a day rule but did you know you really should be drinking half your body weight in ounces?
 8 glasses a day is only 64 oz and that would only be a 128lb person.
 Yes, that’s a lot of water.

 A helpful tip is to fill up a large container will your whole day’s water amount and then use that to gauge if you drink enough.
 Something I try to do is drink 2 8oz glasses (which is just one of my “normal” sized glasses) of water with each meal: breakfast, lunch, snack, and dinner.
 If I do this then I am guaranteed to hit at least the 64 oz quota.

 As if detoxing isn’t enough of a reason, here are more reasons to drink up!

 Cut Out the Sugar – Odds are that you probably do not eat all that much sugar during the non-holiday months.
 I know that my sugar canister in the kitchen went almost all year being empty until baking season arrived and then suddenly I bought the big bag of sugar.
 Oops.

 Time to rid your pantry of sugar, re-stalk your natural alternatives, and cut down on any bad snack habits you might have picked up.